6 Causes of Left Abdominal Pain When Pressed.

 Mild pain in your left abdomen that appears only when pressed can be due to Trapped gas inside your intestine or colon.
 The trapped cause is a prevalent cause of abdominal pain, including in the left abdomen.

-Intestinal gas is naturally formed from the fermentation of food and the by the action of bacteria inside your intestine and colon.
+Intestinal gas is naturally formed from the fermentation of food and the action of bacteria inside your intestine and colon.

-Moreover, People commonly experience excess gas production due to a variety of causes which often leads to bloating, flatulence, and abdominal pain anywhere in their abdomen (including the left side).
+Moreover, People commonly experience excess gas production due to various causes, often leading to bloating, flatulence, and abdominal pain anywhere in their abdomen (including the left).

 Causes of excess intestinal Gas: